 fwill receive the tunnel messages, encrypt them, and forward them to

 gwill receive the tunnel message, encrypt them, and forward them to

 a.
 Then it assembles everything to recover the big plaintext message that we had in step (1)

 encrypt function to decrypt them.
 Since

 encrypt function (to encrypt the messages this time), the participants can't know if they are part of an Inbound or Outbound tunnel.
 Also, to ensure that the tunnel messages are always 1,024 bytes larges, the various processes can use some padding.

 If you came so far, you now have a general idea of how I2P works, how the data stays confidential, and what the tunnels are doing.
 Two things you don't know though are how the tunnels are created, and how clients are anonymous (if you are familiar with Tor, you might have understood the second part of the question already).

 One thing that is critical in the system is the ability to contact other routers to create the routes, but also to know how to access services.
-Tor would have a central point where clients can inquire about the nodes information.
-I2P also have a central point to get routers information, but this is not an exhaustive database.
-Instead, it will just be used to provide a couple of routers addresses, so that the client can bootstrap the network map.
+Tor would have a central point where clients can inquire about the nodes' information.
+I2P also has a central point to get routers' information, but this is not an exhaustive database.
+Instead, it will just be used to provide a couple of routers' addresses, so that the client can bootstrap the network map.
 The routers database itself is a distributed database named netDb.
 The netDb is distributed with a technique called "floodfill", and each router participating in it is called a "floodfill router".
 The database contains two entities: RouterInfos and LeaseSets.